Learn how Adapters integrate with the Oracle SOA Suite and the Oracle Weblogic Server.

 SOA provides an enterprise architecture that supports building connected enterprise applications.
 SOA facilitates the development of enterprise applications as modular business web services that can be easily integrated and reused, creating a truly flexible, adaptable IT infrastructure.

-A composite is an assembly of services, service components, wires, and references designed and deployed in a single application.
-The composite processes the information described in the messages.
+A SOA composite application is an assembly of services, service components, references, and wires designed and deployed to meet a business need.

-An Oracle SOA composite typically comprises the following parts:
+A SOA composite application typically includes the following parts:

 Service Binding Components

 Provide the outside world with an entry point to the SOA composite application.
 The WSDL file of the service informs external applications of its capabilities.
 These capabilities are used for contacting the SOA composite application components.
-The binding connectivity of the service describes the protocols that can communicate with the service, for example, Oracle JCA adapter.
+The binding connectivity of the service describes the protocols that can communicate with the service, such as the Oracle JCA Adapter.